-My personal goal as a translator is to make your text as readable and sound as natural as possible.
+My goal as a translator is to make your text as readable and sound as natural as possible.
 After all, it shouldn’t sound like a translation!
-This of course means not translating word for word, but rather translating according to sense and context.
-This is a painstaking task, one which, while depending on the given text, requires quite a bit of interpretation.
-I am confident that I can write your text so that it lives up to its potential, but I also rely on your comments and suggestions to create the text that you desire.
-Every translation is thus a collaborative effort.
+This of course means not simply writing your text with correct English grammar, but translating it according to the context.
+While this is a painstaking task which, depending on the manuscript, can require quite a bit of interpretation, I am confident that I can translate your text so that it lives up to its potential.

-Seeing as academia and many areas of the economy require a high level of English, many academics and others working in the private sector might already have written their texts in English.
-If you have already written your text in English, there are two possibilities of cooperation which I can offer you:
+Seeing as academia and many areas of the economy require a higher level of English, many academics and others working in the private sector might already have written their texts in English.
+If you have already written your text in English, there are two possible services I can offer to you:

 I also offer the revision of bibliographies and citations in order to make sure that everything is consistent.
 While this does not include researching the author’s sources, I do comment on citations that might need to be double-checked.